Welcome to Where and Wander. Are You Lost?

 Indeed, after taxes and paying for the cost of living in San Francisco, I was saving a lot less than I thought and I was giving up so much more.

 Over the next year, I bootstrapped it across 5 continents and 17 countries.
 I ate sheep brains in Morocco, dived with sharks in Indonesia and sped down the Death Road in Bolivia.
-With my longer visits to Los Angeles, I did Zumba workout classes with my mom and gambled with my dad and a bunch of old guys in a Chinese take-out restaurant.
+With my longer visits to Los Angeles, I did Zumba workout classes with my mom and played cards with my dad and a bunch of old guys in a Chinese take-out restaurant.
 I didn’t want it to stop.
 This life made more sense.
-What was I working so hard for if I couldn’t do what I wanted to do.
+What was I working so hard for if I couldn’t do what I wanted to do?

 With my photography and videos, I could share my adventures and the world with others.
 In return, people introduced me to a catalog of random things I could try, like putting on a protective suit and getting chased down by a german shepherd or racing across India in a dilapidated auto-rickshaw.
-These things go into my big Bucket List and I want you to join me on these adventures together.
+These things go into my growing Bucket List and I want you to join me on these adventures together.

-Maybe that thing about getting chased by an attack dog wasn’t exactly what my parents had in mind when they left Vietnam for a brighter future, but they reassure me that, regardless of the job, the important thing was that I would always have the opportunities to do what I wanted to do with my life.
+Maybe that thing about getting chased by an attack dog wasn’t exactly what my parents had in mind when they left Vietnam for a brighter future.
+But they reassure me that, regardless of the job, the important thing was that I would always have the opportunities to do what I wanted to do with my life.
 So that’s what I’m doing.
 Come follow the journey.